How storytelling can increase support for whistleblowers

 To know more about how whistleblowers can use storytelling to earn public and professional support, read the full paper here.

 Hervé Stolowy, Laureate of the Trophy of Accounting Excellence

-Hervé Stolowy, Professor of Accounting and Management Control at HEC Paris, received the 2017 Trophy of Accounting Excellence Award as a teacher-researcher.
+Hervé Stolowy, Professor of Accounting at HEC Paris, received the 2017 Trophy of Accounting Excellence Award as a teacher-researcher.
 Rewards for a lifetime of work, the trophies of Accounting Excellence are awarded by the Autorité des Normes Comptables (ANC) (Accounting Standards Authority) to honor three members of the accounting community for their overall contribution to the profession.
 This meeting is supported by Deloitte, KPMG, Actéo and Medef.
 Learn more in the ANC press release and in this video, a tribute to Prof. Stolowy from Cédric Lesage, Professor at Concordia University.

 Whistleblowers play an important role in detecting problems and corruption within corporations.
 Despite their role now receiving support through policy and regulation, they are still often not seen as legitimate.